On the Dominance of Truth-Telling in Gradual Mechanisms: Introduction

-Indeed, the potential advantages of dynamic mechanisms originate from their dynamic information flow, which inevitably enables the agents to condition their actions on the information they acquire in the process.
+Indeed, the potential advantages of dynamic mechanisms originate from their dynamic information flow, which inevitably enables agents to condition their actions on the information they acquire in the process.
 Therefore, the broadened strategy spaces may undermine the incentive compatibility of the social rules implemented by these dynamic mechanisms.
-In this paper, we address this question for strategy-proof social choice functions,\footnote{Strategy-proofness of a social choice function is equivalent to the (weak) dominance of truth-telling in its direct mechanism, which is considered the golden criterion of incentive compatibility.} which are widely applied in practice, by characterizing the dominance of truth-telling in their \textit{gradual (revelation) mechanisms}, e.g., the two dynamic mechanisms considered above.
+In this paper, we address this question for strategy-proof social choice functions,\footnote{Strategy-proofness of a social choice function is equivalent to the (weak) dominance of truth-telling in its direct mechanism, which is considered the golden criterion of incentive compatibility.} which are widely applied in practice, by characterizing the dominance of truth-telling in their \textit{gradual mechanisms}.
+Our characterization helps a designer to pursue the advantages of dynamic mechanisms while preserving dominant strategy implementation.

 Generally, a gradual mechanism can be regarded as the following information revelation procedure involving an administrator.\footnote{Call a dynamic mechanism an information revelation procedure if the agents report their private information straightforwardly by choosing from subsets of their private types at each decision node.
-Truth-telling is naturally defined in these information revelation procedures as a strategy where an agent consistently selects the subset containing her private type.}
+Truth-telling is naturally defined in these procedures as a strategy where an agent consistently selects the subset containing her private type.}

 \begin{quote}

 The administrator privately sends an information-gathering form and a personalized message to each active agent at each stage.
 The form contains a list of disjoint categories of the agent's possible private types, refining her previous report.
 The message conveys some information about the categories selected by other agents in their prior forms, based on which the agent checks her current form.
 The administrator keeps sending these forms and messages until she collects enough information to determine a social outcome. \end{quote}